hookdeck/product-docs/docs/using-api.md

 #### Version control your Event Filters

-[`Event Filters`](event-filters) are a powerful feature of Hookdeck to only receive meaningful events.
+[`Connection Event Filters`](connection-filters) are a powerful feature of Hookdeck to only receive meaningful events.

 ```javascript
 // Receive only events when Shopify product inventory is now 0 (product sold out)